7 Reasons to Go Serverless

 Serverless architectures provide some amazing benefits that can save you a significant amount of time, effort and money.
 They make creating scalable, resilient and maintainable applications much easier than traditional ways of writing applications.

-But, as is always the case, they involve some trade-offs.
+But they involve some trade-offs.
 Going serverless gives you incredible flexibility and agility but only if it's right for your project and use case.
 Even if an application isn't well-suited for serverless it's usually the case that part of it can benefit from some serverless features.

 If you want to find out if a serverless approach would work for you, get in touch for a free consultation.